 The SAFS community is an active bunch and we love sharing knowledge.
 From our renowned annual Bevan Series on Sustainable Fisheries that brings together fisheries leaders from across the country to our seminar series held weekly each academic quarter, SAFS is the place to learn about anything fisheries related.
 View our seminar schedules and stop by; most of our seminars are open to the public.

-Bevan Series on Sustainable Fisheries – Held one quarter each year, usually in a format of weekly seminars for 10 weeks (and on occasion, as a 2-day symposium).
+Bevan Series on Sustainable Fisheries – Held one quarter each year, usually in a format of 10 weekly seminars and on occasion, as a 2-day symposium.
 The Bevan Series features internationally recognized experts seeking to examine current issues affecting fisheries and marine conservation, representing as many viewpoints as possible, focusing on solutions, not just problems.
 The series is free and open to the public.

 Departmental Seminars – Held on Thursday afternoons during the academic year, this weekly seminar series presents invited speakers from academia and governmental and non-governmental agencies and organizations.
 Issues of interest and concern in the aquatic and fishery sciences and the latest research findings are discussed.
-The SAFS seminar series consists of weekly presentations by eminent academics, prospective faculty members and the School’s own faculty members.
+This SAFS seminar series consists of weekly presentations by eminent academics, prospective faculty members, and the School’s own faculty members.
 Seminars are free and open to the public.

 Graduate Student Invited Speaker Event – This event provides an exciting opportunity for SAFS graduate students to nominate and select a speaker for the School’s spring seminar series.
-The event was proposed by graduate students in 2007 as a way to contribute to and shape perspectives brought to the school via the seminar series.
+The event was proposed by graduate students in 2007 as a way to contribute to and shape perspectives brought to the School via the seminar series.
 We seek experts in the fields of ecology, resource management, and conservation to provide insight into novel, constructive approaches to practical problems in aquatic and fishery sciences.
-(LINK NEEDS to be moved).